STOP2/stop2-rpi/README.md

 ![pins](https://github.com/STOP2/stop2-rpi/blob/master/pins.png)

 The pin number 18 (BCM pinout) is used for output.
-In the above image an RGB LED is used to simulate the STOP button light (actual configuration beyond flipping the pin on is up to HSL).
+In the above image an RGB LED is used to simulate the STOP button light (actual configuration beyond flipping the pin on is up to the implementor).